strategicdata/pmhc-mds-spec/doc/identifier-management.rst

-Initially the Department wanted these keys to be unique across the PHN in order to ensure that there is a single key for a client within the PHN, and will continue to be investigate options for the PMHC MDS implementation of a Master Client Index during :ref:`Stage-Two` of development.
+Initially the Department wanted these keys to be unique across the PHN in order to ensure that there is a single key for a client within the PHN, and will continue to be investigate options for the PMHC MDS implementation of a Master Client Index during `Stage Two <http://docs.pmhc-mds.com/en/v1/faqs/system/development.html#stage-two>`_ of development.

 .. _unique_keys: